imnotjames/axis-acap-metrics/README.md

-# An ACAP application pushing metrics for
+# An ACAP application pushing metrics

 NOTES:
 No underscores can exist in the app name or there's bugs on the UI for